nyctoethos/nyctoethos-sway-waybar/README.md

 step two
 From here execute waybar in the terminal to make sure it works then go into your .config so .config/sway/config replace
-'''
-hi
-'''

 bar {
     position top

-    # When the status_command prints a new line to stdout, swaybar updates.
-    # The default just shows the current date and time.
     status_command while date +'%Y-%m-%d %X'; do sleep 1; done

     colors {